Culture of Ecuador: Music

 The music of Ecuador has a long history.
-Pasillo is a genre of indigenous Latin music.
-In Ecuador it is the "national genre of music."
+Pasillo is a genre domestic to Ecuador and is regarded as the "national genre."
 Through the years, many cultures have brought their influences together to create new types of music.
 There are also different kinds of traditional music like albazo, pasacalle, fox incaico, tonada, diablada pillareña, capishca, Bomba (highly established in afro-Ecuadorian society in cities such as Esmeraldas), and so on.

-Tecnocumbia and Rockola are clear examples of the influence of foreign culturese.
-One of the most traditional forms of dancing in Ecuador is Sanjuanito.
+Tecnocumbia and Rockola are clear examples of the influence of foreign cultures.
+One of the most indigenous and traditional forms of dancing in Ecuador is Sanjuanito.
 It's originally from northern Ecuador (Otavalo-Imbabura).
 Sanjuanito is a danceable music used in the festivities of the mestizo and indigenous cultures.
 According to the Ecuadorian musicologist Segundo Luis Moreno, Sanjuanito was danced by indigenous people during San Juan Bautista's birthday.
 This important date was established by the Spaniards on June 24, coincidentally the same date when indigenous people celebrated their rituals of Inti Raymi.

 The Panama hat is of Ecuadorian origin, and is known there as "Sombrero de paja toquilla", or a Jipijapa.
 It is made principally in Montecristi, in the province of Manabí and in the province of Azuay.
 Its manufacture (particularly that of the Montecristi superfino) is considered a great craft.
 In Cuenca an important Panama hat industry exists.